ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

 2. Navigate to __Permission sets__ tile and create HR specific permission sets (e.g. "HR Architect", "HR Author" etc.), defining for each set how elements can be edited.

-3. Navigate to __Process House__ and set up a new Category or Main Process "HR" (or just select, if existent).
+3. Assign defined permission sets to a process by navigating to __Process House__ and set up a new Category or Main Process "HR" (or just select, if existent).

 4. Select __Change permissions__ in the Toolbar; choose "Inherit from parent" from dropdown and select a permission set without any permissions (please create if not existing).